 1. Pin - Full Recruiting Platform with Built-In Contact Lookup

-Pin isn't just an email finder - it's an AI-powered recruiting assistant that automates the entire top-of-funnel process.
+Rather than a simple email finder, Pin is an AI-powered recruiting assistant that automates the entire top-of-funnel process.
 Its 850M+ profile database covers 100% of North America and Europe, and built-in contact lookup credits let you reveal candidate emails (2 credits) and phone numbers (4 credits) without leaving the sourcing workflow.
 What makes Pin different?
-You don't just get an email address - you get AI-matched candidates, personalized multi-channel outreach (email, LinkedIn, SMS), interview scheduling, and a shared team inbox.
-Pin's automated outreach hits a 48% response rate, and roughly 70% of candidates it recommends get accepted into hiring pipelines.
+You don’t just get an email address - you get AI-matched candidates, personalized multi-channel outreach (email, LinkedIn, SMS), interview scheduling, and a shared team inbox.
+Pin’s automated outreach delivers 5x better response rates than industry averages, and 83% of candidates it recommends are accepted into hiring pipelines.

 Key features: